HomeTriviaGeographyHudson Bay

 ✓ TRUE

-Yes, glacial Lake Agassiz drained into Hudson Bay around 8,400 years ago, causing major climate shifts and sea-level rise.
+Yes, glacial Lake Agassiz drained into Hudson Bay around 8,400 years ago, releasing huge volumes of meltwater that likely raised sea levels and triggered a major climatic cooling event.

 7.